 Meanwhile, since my body was rejecting every Crohn’s medication I tried, following a Paleo diet became critical for my health.
-I am now off all my Crohn’s medications (i.e. immunosuppressants and biologics which were, unfortunately, ineffective and making me more sick than when I began), and now managing my condition through diet and lifestyle.*
+I am now off all my major Crohn’s medications (i.e. immunosuppressants and biologics which were, unfortunately, ineffective and making me more sick than when I began), and now managing my condition mostly through diet and lifestyle.*

 What is the Paleo Diet?

 There are variations of the Paleo diet, but these are the things I primarily eat:

 - plenty of organic vegetables (with the exception of white potatoes)